ClarissaIngraham/osticket-prereqs/README.md

 <br />

 Now we're going to rename a file that's inside the osTicket folder which is (C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php) to (C:\inetpub\wwwroot\osTicket\include\ost-config.php).
 Then we will make sure osTicket has access to make changes to this folder as well.
-To do this we will disable inheritance from the Advanced Secrity Settings section in the ostconfig.php file and set new permission to grant to full access to "everyone."
+To do this we will disable inheritance from the Advanced Security Settings section in the ostconfig.php file and set new permission to grant full access to "everyone."

 ![image](https://github.com/user-attachments/assets/bccd2cad-e4cd-4a6a-a5ca-f31300370543)